HardMax71/Integr8sCode/docs/operations/cicd.md

 ### Base image

 The base image (`Dockerfile.base`) contains Python, system dependencies, and all pip packages.
-It uses [uv](https://docs.astral.sh/uv/) to install dependencies from the lockfile, ensuring reproducible builds.
+It uses [uv](https://docs.astral.sh/uv/) to install dependencies from the lockfile with `uv sync --locked --no-dev`, ensuring reproducible builds without development tools.
 The base includes gcc, curl, and compression libraries needed by some Python packages.

+The image sets `PATH="/app/.venv/bin:$PATH"` so services can run Python directly without `uv run` at startup.
+This avoids dependency resolution at container start, making services launch in seconds rather than minutes.
 Separating base from application means dependency changes rebuild the base layer while code changes only rebuild the thin application layer.
+See [Docker build strategy](deployment.md#docker-build-strategy) for details on the local development setup.

 ### Build contexts